erkamuzuncayir/allMyProjects/Unity Projects/README.md

 # Hi,
-## This is the Unity part of the my Game Development Journey.
+## This is the Unity part of my Game Development Journey.
 I hope you like my projects.

 If you consider sending me some [feedback](https://www.linkedin.com/in/erkamuzuncayir), this makes me happy and more confident.